nivlab/nivturk-templates/questionnaires/eat26/README.md

   "Find myself preoccupied with food.",
   "Have gone on eating binges where I feel that I may not have be able to stop.", "Cut my food into small pieces.",
-  "Aware of the calorie content of foods that I eat", "Particularly avoid food with a high carbohydrate content (i.e. bread, rice, potatoes, etc.)", "Feel that others would prefer if I ate more.", "Vomit after I have eaten.",
+  "Aware of the calorie content of foods that I eat.", "Particularly avoid food with a high carbohydrate content (i.e. bread, rice, potatoes, etc.)", "Feel that others would prefer if I ate more.", "Vomit after I have eaten.",